 The Company is a public company engaged in the exploration and development of mineral deposits in Mexico and Germany.
 The Company is in various stages of exploration and development on all of its properties.
-The Company's common shares are listed on the TSX Venture Exchange as a Tier 2 issuer and on the AIM Market of the London Stock Exchange, under the symbol "BCN" on both exchanges.
+The Company's common shares are listed on the AIM Market of the London Stock Exchange, under the symbol "BCN".